Going in Style (2017 film): Plot

-Joe, Willie, and Albert disguise themselves as "The Rat Pack" (Frank Sinatra, Dean Martin, and Sammy Davis, Jr.) and use guns with blanks so that no one gets hurt.
-The robbery almost goes awry when Willie collapses briefly and Lucy, a child witness partially pulls off his mask to allow him to breathe better; she sees the wrist watch he wears with a picture of his granddaughter on it as he engages in a friendly conversation so as not to let her feel intimidated; however, the three manage to get away with over $2.3 million.
-They are soon arrested on suspicion by FBI Agent Hamer after the manager from the grocery store recognizes Al's walk from the video surveillance cameras, but they all stick to their alibis.
+Joe, Willie, and Albert disguise themselves as "The Rat Pack" (Frank Sinatra, Dean Martin, and Sammy Davis Jr.) and use guns with blanks so no one gets hurt.
+The robbery almost goes awry when Willie collapses briefly, and Lucy, a child witness, partially pulls off his mask to help him breathe better.
+She sees the watch he wears with a picture of his granddaughter on it, so he engages in a friendly conversation and makes her feel less intimidated.

+The trio manages to take over $2.3 million.
+However, they are soon arrested on suspicion by FBI Agent Hamer, as the grocery store manager recognises Albert's walk from the video surveillance cameras, but they all stick to their alibis.

-Hamer puts them along with other senior suspects into a police lineup, using Lucy, the child witness who partially took off Willie's mask.
+Hamer puts them, along with other senior suspects, into a police lineup for Lucy to identify the robbers.
 She refuses to identify Willie, leaving Hamer with no case.
-Willie suffers total kidney failure and is near death until Al agrees to donate a kidney.
+Willie suffers from total kidney failure and is near death until Albert agrees to donate a kidney.

 While part of the money is used to help the three friends with their financial situations, the rest is given to their families, friends, co-workers, and fellow members at the lodge.
-Joe finally gets his granddaughter a puppy he promised her if she got A's in every subject at school; courtesy of Jesús, who is later revealed to be the leader of the robbers from the robbery Joe witnessed and has laundered the money that they stole.
-The tattoo on his neck is also revealed to be a fake made of henna, intended to throw the FBI and the police off the scent.
-The movie ends at Al and Annie's wedding as the three friends celebrate their good fortune.
+Joe finally gets his granddaughter the puppy he promised her if she got A's in every subject at school; courtesy of Jesús, who is later revealed to be the leader of those involved in the robbery Joe witnessed and helps launder the money that they stole.

+The tattoo on Jesús' neck is also revealed to have been a fake made of henna, intended to throw the FBI and the police off the scent.
+The movie ends at Albert and Annie's wedding, as the three friends celebrate their good fortune.